material-motion/material-motion/documentation/README.md

 # Introduction to Material Motion

 Material Motion is designed to help you build **interactions**, the building blocks of motion.
-Interactions are composable, reactive entities that can be associated with user interfaces.
+Interactions are composable entities that can be associated with elements of a user interface.
 One such interaction is `Draggable`, which we'll use in this introduction to make a view move around in reaction to human touch or pointer input.

 Every interaction must be associated with an instance of `MotionRuntime` and this runtime instance must exist for as long as we want the interaction to be active: